 Career and Salary Information

-The BLS reported that social and community service managers, including those who work for non-profits, can look forward to 21% job growth from 2012-2022.
-These jobs paid a median salary of $59,970 in May 2012, according to the BLS.
+The BLS reported that social and community service managers, including those who work for non-profits, can look forward to 10% job growth from 2014 to 2024.
+These jobs paid a median salary of $63,530 in May 2015, according to the BLS.

 Public Relations Specialist

 A public relations (PR) specialist creates and implements an organization's marketing activities and develops ways to measure their success.
 He or she might maintain relationships with relevant media executives and community partners to ensure appropriate media coverage of the organization.
 Other responsibilities include preparing press information, responding to media inquiries and managing social media outlets.
 Public relations specialists might need to manage a budget and be responsible for connecting with potential donors.

 According to the U.S. Bureau of Labor Statistics, public relations specialists commonly hold at least a bachelor's degree in journalism, communications or a related field (www.bls.gov).
 They should have excellent communication and project management skills, and they may need to juggle many projects at once with an attention to detail.
 Other possible desired traits include an extroverted personality and the ability to be assertive and to make independent decisions.